 While our results reveal just how varied our bedtime routines can be, no personality can forego much-needed rest for very long.
 Whichever ritual you use to doze off more easily, improved sleep will bring out the best of your unique disposition – just as fatigue will likely highlight those less favorable parts of your character.
 If you’re looking for a pre-sleep process that really works (or a healthier alternative to what you do already), take a look at these tips for getting better sleep consistently.
 Deep sleep pays big dividends, for your happiness and health.

 The proper conclusion to any bedtime process is crawling into a comfortable mattress; without one, no sleep routine will work very well.
 That’s where Mattress Advisor can save the day (or night), with comprehensive reviews and recommendations of the latest in sleep products and technology.
 We’ve got the right mattress for any budget – and personality.

 We collected data from 1,021 Americans from Amazon’s Mechanical Turk.
-We administered an adapted version of the Myers-Briggs Type Indicator® (MBTI) personality test and used respondent answers to identify their preferences and personality types.
+We administered an adapted version of the four-letter type personality test and used respondent answers to identify their preferences and personality types.
 We then asked a series of questions related to what they did before bed to produce the findings described.
-We used measures of personality types adapted from the Myers-Briggs Type Indicator® personality assessment.
 Hypotheses were then statistically tested.